 - 18% of Chromium: For tensile strength and Edge retention, and enhances corrosion resistance and wear resistance.

-As you can notice, the chemical composition of the 9Cr18MoV is a mixture of high Chromium, carbon, and Molybdenum, which results in high corrosion resistance and hardness.
+As you can see, the chemical composition of the 9Cr18MoV is a mixture of high Chromium, carbon, and Molybdenum, which results in high corrosion resistance and hardness.

 9cr18MoV steel hardness